 Job Displacement Is Real—But Uneven

-Automation will replace millions of jobs, particularly those involving routine tasks.
-Roles in manufacturing, transportation, administrative work, and basic customer service are most vulnerable.
+Automation is expected to replace millions of jobs, particularly those involving repetitive or routine tasks.
+Sectors such as manufacturing, transportation, administrative services, and basic customer support are especially vulnerable.

-However, job displacement will differ by region.
-Developed countries with aging populations may benefit from automation, while developing nations dependent on low-cost labor may face greater disruption.
+However, the impact will vary.
+Developed economies may benefit from automation, while developing countries that rely on low-cost labor could face greater disruption.

 New Jobs Will Emerge